core-wg/oscore/draft-ietf-core-object-security.md

 ~~~~~~~~~~~
 {: #fig-plaintext title="Plaintext" artwork-align="center"}

+NOTE: The Plaintext contains all CoAP data that needs to be encrypted end-to-end between the endpoints.

 ## Additional Authenticated Data {#AAD}

 The external_aad SHALL be a CBOR array as defined below: